fatiando/2023-kegs/extended-abstract/README.md

 <!-- brief description of what the talk will be about -->

-In this talk we will present the Fatiando a Terra project, a collection of open-source Python libraries designed for geophysical applications.
+In this talk, we will present the Fatiando a Terra project, a collection of open-source Python libraries designed for geophysical applications.
 We will describe how the project has grown from its start as a simple library part of a PhD Thesis in South America to a production-quality codebase, and how